CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

    :code: python

 Then we apply the ICP algorithm :py:meth:`cloudComPy.ICP` which gives a transformation to apply to get the precise overlap of the clouds.
+**Note:** the 'aligned' member of the result structure is the same object as the original cloud to align: clone it before applying the transformation if you want to keep the original.

 .. include:: ../tests/test010.py
    :start-after: #---ICP02-begin